PeamoNetwork/website/docs/en_US/install/3ds.md

 ℹ️ <b>Skip this step if you've already enabled the required patches on your console for Pretendo Network.</b>
 </div>

-In order to make use of the Pretendo Network service, you will need to enable Luma patches on your console.
+In order to make use of the Peamo Network service, you will need to enable Luma patches on your console.
 Hold the `SELECT` button on your 3DS and power it on.

 On the screen that is displayed, make sure that these following options are enabled: